martinliu/martinliu.github.io/content/post/install-minikube-k8s.md

 service "hello-minikube" exposed

 # We have now launched an echoserver pod but we have to wait until the pod is up before curling/accessing it

-# via the exposed service.
+# via the exposed service

-# To check whether the pod is up and running we can use the following:
+# To check whether the pod is up and running we can use the following

 $ kubectl get pod
 NAME                              READY     STATUS              RESTARTS   AGE hello-minikube-3383150820-vctvh   1/1       ContainerCreating   0          3s

 # We can see that the pod is still being created from the ContainerCreating status

 $ kubectl get pod
 NAME                              READY     STATUS    RESTARTS   AGE hello-minikube-3383150820-vctvh   1/1       Running   0          13s

-# We can see that the pod is now Running and we will now be able to curl it:
+# We can see that the pod is now Running and we will now be able to curl it

 $ curl $(minikube service hello-minikube --url)
 CLIENT VALUES:
 client_address=172.17.0.2